ashabhi101/dmvbuster/README.md

 * Open an issue if you are encountering difficulties and I will do my best to help you solve it.

 #### Usage
 This should only be used for personal purposes, not commercial activities.
 This program's intent is to help individual people book more convenient appointments that other people have canceled.
+This is not a hack; it simply automates the manual process of checking offices.